Herman Wainggai

 Herman Wainggai is a West Papuan leader living in exile in the United States of America and banned for life from his hometown, Jayapura, the capital city of Papua in Indonesia.
 He is a former political prisoner who took on the Indonesian government and almost cost him his life.
-Mr. Wainggai escaped to Australia, where he lived briefly before traveling to the United States where he resides today.
+Wainggai escaped to Australia, where he lived briefly before traveling to the United States where he resides today.
 He is known to many in Australia and the world as the man who escaped on a canoe to Australia in 2006.

 Early childhood

 Mr. Wainggai was born in Jayapura, the capital city of then Irian Jaya province, in 1973.
 He grew up in a fisherman family.
 Because he was shy, he spent most of his young days at home playing with his own toys and helping his mother and father.
 He recalled going to the market with his mother to sell their father's catch of the day.
 According to him, it was the only source of income.
 Mr. Wainggai was among the 10 Papuan students to get a government scholarship.
 Unfortunately, the Indonesian government rejected his scholarship without any reasonable explanation so he assumed that because his uncle Dr. Thom Wainggai - one of the famous activists in West Papua - was in jail at that time and that both shared the same surname, the Indonesian government refused to fund his education.